Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 ![listpass](./assets/images/listpass.png)

-I fixed all errors for the slides file however there are still warnings which are all due to trailing whitespace in the file.
+I fixed all errors for the slides.py file however there are still warnings which are all due to trailing whitespace in the file.
 This whitespace is required for the tornado and house image to display properly in the terminal.
-Without the tornado display the game will not work on a visual level for the user plus the file contains no code in regards to the logic of the game, so I decided that I had to leave this as with the warnings:
+Without the tornado display the game will not work on a visual level for the user and the file contains no code in regards to the running/logic of the game, so I decided that I had to leave this as is with the warnings:

 ![slideswarn](./assets/images/slideswarn.png)